MaximeKjaer/kjaer.io/_posts/2019-09-20-formal-verification.md

 \bar{r} := \set{(s, s') \mid \exists a \in A .\ (s, a, s') \in r}
 $$

+Generally, we'll use a bar for relations that disregard input.
 Note that even when $r$ is deterministic, $\bar{r}$ can become non-deterministic.
-Generally, we'll use bars for relations that disregard input.

 Relations can be composed: